BRUCE11111/Kerberous_Chatroom/README.md

 China University of Geoscicence Home Work

-This home work just costs me two days to complete it .I got A+(99 points) in the test finally.
+This home work just costs me two days to complete it .I got A+(99 points) in the test finally.There are nearly 5K lines of code.

 ## <font color="red">If you want to copy my homework directly,You will run the risk of not passing the exam.</font>